isaacnmm/pestpolicy-hugo2XX/content/posts/summer-lawn-care-guide/index.md

 ###  1. Water Wisely and Deeply

 This is the single most critical aspect of summer lawn care. * **Deep and Infrequent: ** Aim for 1 to 1.
 5 inches of water per week, including natural rainfall.
-This encourages roots to grow deeper, making the grass more drought
+This encourages roots to grow deeper, making the grass more drought-tolerant.
-- tolerant.
 Shallow, frequent watering promotes weak, shallow roots. * **Timing is Key: ** Water early in the morning, ideally between 4 AM and 10 AM.

 This minimizes water loss due to evaporation and allows the grass blades to dry before nightfall, significantly reducing the risk of fungal diseases.
 Avoid evening watering, as prolonged moisture on the blades creates an ideal environment for fungi. * **Monitor Soil Moisture: ** Don't just water on a schedule.
-Stick a screwdriver or a soil probe into the lawn; if it goes in easily to 6
-- 8 inches, your lawn has enough moisture.
+Stick a screwdriver or a soil probe into the lawn; if it goes in easily to 6-8 inches, your lawn has enough moisture.

-* **Embrace Dormancy: ** For cool
-- season grasses in prolonged drought, allowing them to go dormant (turn brown) is a healthy survival mechanism.
+* **Embrace Dormancy: ** For cool-season grasses in prolonged drought, allowing them to go dormant (turn brown) is a healthy survival mechanism.
 They will typically green up again with cooler temperatures and rainfall in the fall.
 If you choose to keep them green, be prepared to water consistently.

 ###  2. Adjust Your Mowing Habits

-How you mow in summer has a huge impact on lawn health. * **Raise Your Mower Blades: ** This is a non
-- negotiable rule for summer.
-Set your mower to the highest recommended height for your grass type (typically 3
-- 4 inches or more).
+How you mow in summer has a huge impact on lawn health. * **Raise Your Mower Blades: ** This is a non-negotiable rule for summer.
+Set your mower to the highest recommended height for your grass type (typically 3-4 inches or more).
 Taller grass blades shade the soil, keeping it cooler and retaining moisture.
 They also have more surface area for photosynthesis, which helps maintain energy reserves.

 * **Mow Less Frequently: ** Grass growth naturally slows in heat.